godot-escoria/escoria-demo-game/docs/api/ESCMovable.md

 var last_deg: int
 ```

-Angle degrees to the last position (TODO is that correct?)
+Angle degrees from the last position to the next

 ### last\_dir